Mary Seacole: Early career and background

-Seacole was proud of both her Jamaican and Scottish ancestry and called herself a Creole (Note: The term 'Creole' was commonly used to refer to the children of parents one of whom was European and the other of Africans or indigenous Americans.)
+Seacole was proud of both her Jamaican and Scottish ancestry and called herself a Creole.
+(Note: The term 'Creole' was commonly used to refer to the children of parents one of whom was European and the other of Africans or indigenous Americans.)
 In her autobiography, The Wonderful Adventures of Mrs. Seacole, she writes: "I am a Creole, and have good Scots blood coursing through my veins.
 My father was a soldier of an old Scottish family."
 Her biographer Jane Robinson speculates that she may technically have been a quadroon.
 Seacole emphasises her personal vigour in her autobiography, distancing herself from the contemporary stereotype of the "lazy Creole".
 She was proud of her Black ancestry, writing, "I have a few shades of deeper brown upon my skin which shows me related – and I am proud of the relationship – to those poor mortals whom you once held enslaved, and whose bodies America still owns."

-Mary Seacole spent some years in the household of an elderly woman, whom she called her "kind patroness", before returning to her mother.
+Seacole spent some years in the household of an elderly woman, whom she called her "kind patroness", before returning to her mother.
 She was treated as a member of her patroness's family and received a good education.
 As the educated daughter of a Scottish officer and a free Black woman with a respectable business, Seacole would have held a high position in Jamaican society.

 In about 1821, Seacole visited London, staying for a year, and visited her relatives in the merchant Henriques family.
 Although London had a number of Black people, she records that a companion, a West Indian with skin darker than her own "dusky" shades, was taunted by children.
 Seacole herself was "only a little brown"; she was nearly white according to one of her biographers, Dr. Ron Ramdin.
 She returned to London approximately a year later, bringing a "large stock of West Indian pickles and preserves for sale".
-Her later travels would be without a chaperone or sponsor – an unusually independent practice at a time when women had limited rights.
+Her later travels were without a chaperone or sponsor – an unusually independent practice at a time when women had limited rights.